-The Museo Picasso is, without doubt, one of the most popular attractions in Malaga.
+The Picasso Museum is, without doubt, one of the most popular attractions in Malaga.

 This museum, dedicated to the work and life of Pablo Picasso, Malaga’s most famous citizen, is located in the narrow streets of the former Jewish quarter (judería) in the Buenavista Palace (El Palacio de los Condes de Buenavista).